-What is the difference between BLS and CPR
+What is the difference between BLS and CPR?

 You may have noticed that the two terms Basic Life Support (BLS) and Cardiopulmonary Resuscitation (CPR) are used interchangeably in the medical field.
 But is there a difference between the two?
-Absolutely.
+Absolutely!

 Even though the two are closely related and have several similarities, there are prominent differences that can be used to distinguish between them.
 We’re here to help you understand better with the help of this article.

-What Does Basic Life Support Training Cover
+What does Basic Life Support (BLS) training cover

-Basic Life Support is the course that is an umbrella under which CPR can be categorized.
+BLS is the course that is an umbrella under which CPR can be categorized.
 In this course, the students learn the following: